 After saving enough to get the full employer match, Golladay suggests paying off high-interest debt and building an emergency fund.
-Then, go back and maximize tax-advantaged retirement accounts, either the 401(k) or retirement accounts such as an IRA or Roth IRA.
+Then, go back and maximize tax-advantaged retirement accounts, either the 401(k) or retirement accounts such as an individual retirement account (IRA) or Roth IRA.

-More than 58 million Americans invest in 401(k)s and these retirement plans hold $6.2 trillion in assets, according to the Investment Company Institute, citing data as of Dec.
-31, 2019.
+About 60 million Americans invest in 401(k)s and these retirement plans hold $6.7 trillion in assets, according to the Investment Company Institute, citing data as of Dec.
+31, 2020.
 Plan participants can roll up substantial savings over the years of their working lives.
 Here’s how much the average American has in a 401(k) by age.

 Bankrate’s calculator can help you decide which tax-advantaged account to stash additional funds in.

 Most 401(k) plans have at least three investment choices, though others offer tens of plans.
 The average plan offers between eight and 12 investment options, according to the Financial Industry Regulatory Authority.
 The menu could include a mix of investments, such as mutual funds, company stock and index funds, as well as stable value funds (or cash), bond funds and so-called “target date” funds, which adjust your portfolio based on your years until retirement.

 Fortunately, while you can pick your own funds if you’re the do-it-yourself type, you often don’t have to decide how to invest completely on your own.

 “Many of today’s 401(k) plans include professional investment advice, which can be key in helping the participant make investment decisions based on their overall financial picture,” Golladay says.